AdmiJW/Spring-Boot/spring_security_getting_started/README.md

 * So far, we had only setup security on the *web tier* of the application - using `antMatcher` or `regexMatchers` with `WebSecurityConfigurerAdapter`'s DSL.
 We might also want to "defense in depth" - Other than protecting from URL, we might want to protect our business logics - `@Controllers`, `@Components`, `@Services` or `@Repositories` (the Spring beans)

 * This approach is called **method security**, implemented by putting annotations on public method of our Spring beans.
-That being said, we need to enable method security first from our `ApplicationContextConfiguration`:
+That being said, we need to enable method security first from our `WebSecurityConfigurerAdapter` implementation by putting `@EnableGlobalMethodSecurity` annotation:

     ```java
     @Configuration